ARM-software/Arm-2D/examples/[template][pc][vscode]/README.md

-### 2.3 For MacOS
+### 2.3 For macOS

-#### 2.3.1 Install the homebrew and sdl2
+#### 2.3.1 Install Homebrew and SDL2

-Please open the terminal in MacOS and [install the homebrew](https://brew.sh/) with the following command:
+Please open the Terminal in macOS and [install Homebrew](https://brew.sh/) with the following command:

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-After a successful installation, you should find an important message on the terminal that is similar to the following:
+After a successful installation, you should find an important message in the terminal that is similar to the following:

 ![HomeBrewEnv](../../documentation/pictures/homebrewenv.png)

-Please copy the contents of the red box and paste them into the shell to "**add Howbrew to your PATH**".
+Please copy the contents of the red box and paste them into the shell to "**add Homebrew to your PATH**".

 **NOTE**: Your command line will differ from mine because it includes the machine's username.